Back to Blog

 Having an accessible website is a best practice to follow.
 Our world is growing increasingly digital every day.
 Inclusion of those with disabilities in this digital lifestyle gives them access and opens an entirely new network of friends and associates we can all benefit from.
 Tech Peer can guide you through the process and make sure you have a great site that is accessible to all users.
 Visit ADA.gov for more information on the Americans with Disabilities Act.
 If you would like to discuss your site and ADA compliance, shoot us a message today!

 When you think of a logo, what do you think of?
-Likely one of these comes to mind.
+Likely one of the ones above comes to mind.
 Even though the actual company names are not integrated into these designs, many people worldwide recognize these logos and know the brands they represent, even with different colors.
 But hey, if global recognition isn’t good enough for you, read on.